-The percentage driver usage (both for driving holes and for all Par 4s and 5s) for the individual players who qualify for inclusion in the 2017 driving distance rankings on the PGA TOUR is presented in Figure 11.
+The percentage driver usage (both for driving holes and for all Par 4s and 5s) for the individual players who qualify for inclusion in the 2021 driving distance rankings on the PGA TOUR is presented in Figure 11.
 The majority of players use driver more than 90% of the time on the "measured" driving holes.
-In 2017, 22 players (approximately 12% of 190 listed) used a driver on these holes less than 90% of the time, and only no player used driver less than 80% of the time on measured driving holes.
+In 2021, 13 players (approximately 7% of the 196 listed) used a driver on these holes less than 90% of the time.